mhwlng/fip-elite/README.md

 The HWINFO.inc file must be modified, to configure what will be displayed on the screen.
 The HWINFO.inc file has the same format as used by various [rainmeter](https://www.deviantart.com/pul53dr1v3r/art/Rainformer-2-9-3-HWiNFO-Edition-Rainmeter-789616481) skins.

+Note that you don't need to install rainmeter or any rainmeter plugin.

-A configuration tool, to link sensor ids to variables in the HWINFO.inc file, can be downloaded from the hwinfo website [here](https://www.hwinfo.com/beta/HWiNFOSharedMemoryViewer.exe.7z)
+A configuration tool, to link sensor ids to variables in the HWINFO.inc file, can be downloaded from the hwinfo website [here](https://www.hwinfo.com/beta/HWiNFOSharedMemoryViewer.exe.7z) :

 ![hwinfo tool](https://i.imgur.com/Px6jvw4.png)